awslabs/aws-athena-query-federation/athena-federation-sdk/README.md

     }

     @Override
-    protected GetTableLayoutResponse doGetTableLayout(BlockAllocator blockAllocator, GetTableLayoutRequest request)
-    {
+    public void getPartitions(ConstraintEvaluator constraintEvaluator, BlockWriter blockWriter, GetTableLayoutRequest request) {
-      //Return the partitions of the requested table that need to be read
+      //Generates the partitions of the requested table that need to be read
       //to satisfy the supplied predicate.
 This is meant to be a fast pruning operation.
       //Source that don't support partitioning can return a single partition.
 Partitions
       //are opaque to Athena and are just used to call the next method, doGetSplits(...)